PremMuddu/Eye/README.md

 Description: HTML, CSS, and JavaScript come together to create a dynamic effect.
 Two coordinated eyes are created with eye ball to follow the cursor.

-How To run: Simply load the html or go to the link: https://premmuddu.github.io/Eye/ on the browser window and check out my other projects as we.
+How To run: Simply load the html or go to the link: https://premmuddu.github.io/Eye/ on the browser window.

 Once on the page, move the mouse around and the eye ball will follow.